carlospolop-forks/S3PermScanner/README.md

 ## Using

 <pre>
-#  s3scanner - Find S3 buckets and dump!
+#  s3permscanner - Find S3 buckets and dump
-#
-#  Author: Dan Salmon - @bltjetpack, github.com/sa7mon

 positional arguments:
   buckets                Name of text file containing buckets to check